 Bouygues Telecom will launch France’s first internet of things (IoT) network in June, based on low-power, long range (LoRa) technology.

-Portuguese IoT company Narrownet is deploying Sigfox's Internet of Things network to enable new applications and services.
+In Portugal, Narrownet revealed it was deploying Sigfox’s IoT network in the country to enable new applications and services.